jackrieger/core-1-interaction/lectures/intro-to-javascript/index.md

 ![Alt text](random-fruit-to-the-page.png)

 > Here I threw the JavaScript directly into the console and ran it.
 You can do that to test something out quickly!
+Though, there can be unexpected behavior – it's definitely not the same as running the code in your script file.

 Let's code a stoplight that changes periodically from red to green to yellow: